-As organizations adapt their operations in response to recent economic changes, they are likely making modifications or in some cases having to make difficult decisions related to their organization’s structure.
+As government organizations adapt their operations in response to recent economic changes, they are likely making modifications or in some cases having to make difficult decisions related to their structure.
 Human resources and other personnel departments must work with leadership and IT to redefine reporting structures, realign responsibilities, adapt to new working practices, and focus on the health and well-being of their workforce.

 - Are individuals aware (and performing) their control obligations?

 - How well did the execution of controls transition to new team members?